OmYadav3/Time-Tracking-dashboard/README.md

 Users should be able to:

-- View the bar chart and hover over the individual bars to see the correct amounts for each day.✅
 - See the daily, weekly, and monthly activities cards in different colors.✅
 - View the optimal layout for the content depending on their device’s screen size.✅
 - See hover states for all interactive elements on the page.✅